 NSERC encourages researchers to obtain funds from other sources to support the full costs of the research program or project presented in their Discovery Grant application, as long as the funding source is not CIHR or SSHRC and the funds cover different expenses from the ones proposed in the Discovery Grant application.

-Refer to the peer review manuals and Instructions for completing an application for further information.
+Refer to the Peer Review Manuals and Instructions for completing an application for further information.

 Applicant categories